diodonfrost/ansible-role-amazon-inspector/README.md

 ## Local Testing

 The preferred way of locally testing the role is to use Docker.
 You will have to install Docker on your system.
+You can also use Virtualbox to run Windows tests locally.
+You will have to install Virtualbox on your system.
+For all our tests we use molecule.

 ### Testing with Docker